intelfy/granterstellar/docs/Granterstellar_ Technical Specification & Architec....md

 ### **Containerization with Docker Compose**

 The user's requirement for self-hosting on Linux servers makes containerization with Docker and Docker Compose the ideal solution.
 Docker simplifies the entire deployment process by packaging the application, its dependencies, and its configuration into a single, portable unit called a container.
 This eliminates the "it works on my machine" problem and ensures that the application will run consistently across all environments.
  Docker Compose, in turn, simplifies the management of the multi-container application.
-A single docker-compose.yml file will define all the services—the front-end, the back-end, the database, and the reverse proxy—and their interconnections.
-With a single command, the entire stack can be built and deployed, which dramatically reduces the complexity of self-hosting for the end user.
+A single docker-compose.yml file will define all the services—the front-end, the back-end, and the database—and their interconnections.
+In Coolify, Traefik is provided and configured by the platform (via UI or labels), so we do not run our own reverse proxy container.
+With a single command locally (or via Coolify’s deploy), the entire stack can be built and deployed, which dramatically reduces the complexity of self-hosting for the end user.

+### **Coolify + Traefik topology (deployment options)**

+There are two workable ways to publish the app behind Coolify-managed Traefik while keeping the codebase separation of concerns:

+1) Single-application deployment (recommended for MVP)
+- Build the React SPA to static assets during CI and bundle them into the Django image (served via WhiteNoise or Django static files).
+- Traefik routes the root domain to the Django service; the API lives at /api under the same container (no cross-origin, simpler cookies and headers).
+- Pros: One Coolify app, fewer moving parts, simpler TLS and headers, no path-based routing config.
+Cons: Tight coupling at deploy time; SPA rebuild needed for API redeploys (mitigated by CI caching and multi-stage builds).

+2) Dual-application deployment (SPA + API)
+- Two Coolify apps share the same domain with path-based routing: Host(`app.example.com`) → SPA, and Host(`app.example.com`) && PathPrefix(`/api`) → API.
+- Pros: Independent deploy cadence and scaling.
+Cons: Path-based router rules to maintain; CORS and cookies require careful configuration; more moving parts.

+Either topology maintains the architectural split in code.
+For early testers, prefer option 1 to minimize operational complexity; revisit option 2 when traffic or org structure requires independent scaling.

 ### **Backup and Disaster Recovery**